aalteirac/thisVsthat/README.md

 # thisVsthat

-A sample webapp to load and visualize excel file in a Qlik Sense session app.
+A sample webapp to load (drag&drop) and visualize excel file in a Qlik Sense session app.

 Uses Alternate State to compare.